toliaqat/xenon-wiki/OperationTracing.md

 ```
 Likewise, setting `enable` to `STOP` will disable the service.

 Starting the service will create a separate Lucene backed index in `dcp/8000/lucene-operation-index`.
 Each operation sent via `sendRequest` or received via `handleRequest` will be indexed to the operation index.
 This includes all parameters set in the operation and the body.
-This should capture all(*) operations sent/received between DCP services, external services, and users.
+This should capture all(*) operations sent/received between Xenon services, external services, and users.

 **NOTE** - You should stop the operation index on all nodes after the debugging sessions is complete.
 Otherwise, due to periodic operations, it will use up disk space.

 (\*) - We maintain a blacklist of chatty services which will *not* be persisted and indexed in order to save some disk space and indexing time.
-Some DCP services are very chatty by nature and are of marginal importance when debugging a standard Stateful or Stateless service.
+Some Xenon services are very chatty by nature and are of marginal importance when debugging a standard Stateful or Stateless service.
 This list currently includes all of the node group services, the UI service, and the document index service.
 We'll make this list configurable in the future to add/remove services to ignore.

 ## Example Query